-1.5 Site Status
+1.4.3 Site Status

 The site has not been developed and has been utilized by domestic browsing animals.
-Although the entire land is rich in vegetative cover, the proponent is proposing to zone about 3 acres at an area that is devoid of mature trees and with limited vegetation cover.
+Although the entire land is rich in vegetative cover,.
 Generally mature trees are countable and will be preserved during project implementation.
 Thorny shrubs form dominant vegetation cover.
 The site access road is motorable.

-Figure 7: A section of project site and neighbourhood.
+Figure 7: A section of the project site.